Policies and Statements

 We share information with our authorized resellers and distributors to the extent required for them to perform their duties.
 We also receive information from our authorized resellers and distributors when you contact them regarding our products and services, or purchase our products or services from them.
 The information shared includes your contact information, organization information, license information, and the products and services in which you have expressed an interest.

 If you register for, attend, or express interest in one of our in-person or online events, such as a conference or webinar, we collect your contact information and information about your organization, role, and interests related to our products and services.
 We may either receive this information from, or share this information with, third parties who are jointly managing or who are assisting us in managing the event.
-For example, these third parties may include vendors who are managing event registration, online webinar providers, or app providers who allow you to download an app for event scheduling or attendance.
+For example, these third parties may include event organizers or co-sponsors, vendors who are managing event registration, online webinar providers, or app providers who allow you to download an app for event scheduling or attendance.

 MathWorks supports student competitions, both by itself and in collaboration with other organizations.
 When you participate in a competition, MathWorks collects your contact information, the name of your educational institution, and information about your interest or expertise in MathWorks products and services.
 MathWorks may receive this information either directly from you, from a team leader on your behalf, or from an organization holding or supporting the competition.
+MathWorks may share this information with an organization holding or supporting the competition.